6 Defence-In-Depth Security Tactics as Recommended by the National Cyber Security Centre

 You can only patch software if you know it exists and what state it’s in.
 Without visibility into your assets, you can’t protect or defend your environment.
 It’s critical to have better insight for a better security posture.

 You need a solid discovery tool to find your assets and a comprehensive IT asset management solution to track, manage, and optimize all hardware and software running on your network.
 Only then will you know what’s on your network and what operating systems and applications to prioritize and patch.
 You’ll also have better insight into devices running older operating systems or hardware that can’t receive firmware updates to make decisions to replace them.

-Of course, patching won’t protect against zero-day exploits.
+Of course, software patching won’t protect against zero-day exploits.
 And, if you are running legacy systems that can’t be patched or removed, you need to secure the apps.
-Through privilege management and application whitelisting software, you can prevent unmanaged devices from gaining access to your network and unauthorized software installing and executing.
+Through privilege management and application whitelisting, you can prevent unmanaged devices from gaining access to your network and unauthorized software installing and executing.

 3. Manage your operational risks

 Risk can be mitigated or avoided but rarely quashed completely.
-Security-conscious IT organizations recognize risk and manage it accordingly.
+Security-conscious IT organisations are good at identifying risks and managing it accordingly..

 Known vulnerabilities are still the root cause of a lot of security breaches.
 All it takes is one person to click on one link or rogue email attachment of one unsecured configuration.
 But you can't protect against every potential exploit.
 So, how do you focus on the right things to maximize effectiveness?

 One of the ways to prioritize risk is through adherence to a well-established security framework like the Cyber Essentials, or the Center for Internet Securities Security Critical Controls which offer prioritized strategies to apply basic security controls that will mitigate and manage risk.
 For risk management, use these controls to gain visibility into your critical systems, processes, and data then determine the consequences if you no longer have access or control over these systems to help prioritize your defence and protection strategy.